ArkadyWey/apis-in-ml/README.md

 ```

 2. Understand the structure of the repository
-# TODO: add details of files to look at here.

 3. Create the virtual environment, install the dependencies and activate it.
 ```